 As a result, depending on the context, the hacker can benefit from the user's rights.
-Imagine a scenario in which a client sends an encrypted user name and password to a server to log in.
-If a hacker intercepts the communication (using monitoring software) and replays the sequence, he will obtain the same rights as the user.
-If the system enables password modification, he could even replace it with another, depriving the user of his access.
+Imagine a scenario in which a client sends an encrypted username and password to a server to log in.
+If a hacker intercepts the communication (using monitoring software) and replays the sequence, they will obtain the same rights as the user.
+If the system enables password modification, they could even replace it with another one, depriving the user of his access.

 One of the most general solutions is using an ID session (session tokens) for every encrypted component, as well as a component number.
 Session IDs are generated randomly which makes them unique and thus, they decrease the chances of replaying them.
 With this solution, there is no interdependency and thus, less vulnerabilities.